 Benefits of efficient organisation of records include:

-a) temporary information assets of short term value can be destroyed promptly;
+a) temporary records of short term value can be destroyed promptly;

 b) access restrictions can be more easily managed;